scandipwa/docs.scandipwa.com/content/docs/installing.md

 ## Will ScandiPWA theme work without Varnish?

 Varnish is an essential part of ScandiPWA.
 For easy and quick setup we recommend [Docker Installation](https://docs.scandipwa.com/docs/linux.html) as it has needed services including Varnish pre-configured.

+## ERROR: Can't resolve '.../pwa/src/app/index.js' in '.../app/design/frontend/Scandiweb/pwa'

+Vendor folder is missing.
+You have to add it.

+## After installing ScandiPWA in production mode nothing is displayed in store and 502 is returned from /admin

+Restart Nginx, ssl-term and Varnish.

+## ERROR: Exception #0 (CredisException): NOAUTH Authentication required

+Your Redis doesn't have password setup but you are trying to connect using a password.
+Try not setting password at all.